 Choose the proper disinfectant spray or wipe that will kill the specific or general contaminants.
 Read the label and follow the instructions to know how long to leave the surface wet.
 The products in the disinfectant wipe or spray need to be left wet on the surface to be effective.
 If you spray and immediately wipe the surface, you’re only cleaning and not disinfecting.

-Service Team of Professionals (STOP) is certified for biohazard clean up that involve blood and bodily fluids on a regular basis.
+STOP Restoration (STOP) is certified for biohazard clean up that involve blood and bodily fluids on a regular basis.
 Cleaning these types of scenes requires knowledge of pathogens and the proper use of cleaning and disinfecting products.
 STOP Metrowest, based in Holliston MA, assesses the circumstances and plans for the right products and follows precautionary systems for each unique situation.

 To learn more about biohazard cleanup, visit STOP Metrowest.